poyap/todo/README.md

 ### Todo app
-In this project we used django to build todo app and used django rest framework to create an api.
+In this project we used:
+- Django: to build the app with few views and routes
+- Django Rest Framework to create an api for the app
-We also have a py_client module to test our api.
+- py_client module to test functionality of our api